 Peanut Butter on Whole Grain Bread

 Peanut butter toast is a delicious and filling snack any time of day, but especially before bed.
 This peanut butter contains tryptophan, an amino acid that helps put you to sleep, and the B vitamins in whole grain bread will help you absorb it.
-Plus, there’s a reason peanut butter is one of our 40 Best Fat Burning Foods; it’s a great source of plant-based protein to help you build muscle, and healthy monounsaturated fats to keep you full and blast belly fat.
+Plus, there’s a reason peanut butter is one of our best fat-burning foods; it’s a great source of plant-based protein to help you build muscle, and healthy monounsaturated fats to keep you full and blast belly fat.

 If you’re one of those people who prefers to hit the gym in the evening, recovering with a protein shake can help you build muscle while you catch your Zzzs.
-Research suggests eating protein before bed helps your muscles better utilize the amino acids for protein synthesis, and building lean muscle is key to getting rid of fat.
-To make a healthy concoction, check out our 23 Best Protein Shake Recipes
+A study in Medicine & Science in Sports & Exercise shows that downing 40 grams of casein protein before bed increases muscle protein synthesis, and building lean muscle is key to getting rid of fat.
+Try adding a scoop of casein protein powder to make a protein shake.

 Cottage cheese is almost the perfect bedtime snack.
 It’s rich in casein protein, a slow-releasing protein that keeps you full overnight and will help you repair muscles while you get your beauty rest.
 Plus, it contains the sleep-inducing tryptophan to help you fall asleep.